ga4gh/fasp-scripts/README.md

 - Both queries use an appropriate prefix to identify which DRS server should be called to obtain a url to the file.

-  Currently submits directly to aGCP Life Sciences pipeline.
+  Currently submits directly to a GCP Life Sciences pipeline.
 This will be substituted by a submission to a WES Server.

-  Both datasets are contolled access data.
+  Both datasets are controlled access data.
 Access is controlled by the respective Fence access tokens on the CRDC and BioDataCatalyst DRS servers.
 The COPD data in BigQuery is under GCP IAM access control.